MicrosoftDocs/cpp-docs/docs/standard-library/nested-exception-class.md

 ---
 # nested_exception Class

-The class describes an exception that can be thrown from an unexpected handler.
+The class describes an exception for use with multiple inheritance.
+It captures the currently handled exception and stores it for later use.

 ## Syntax